Why we need an open source gps

 guy.
 I also like Vim, so whenever I use a GUI IDE I end up with

-something littered with :w
+something littered with :w and ZZ.

 Despite my pythonic leanings, I also need something that can handle Ruby and Puppet’s DSL.
 To which end, this is a bit of a mixture.
 Fortunately, nothing in either world really contradicts the other, so it works pretty nicely.